-Class action lawsuits were commenced in British Columbia (the “BC Action”), Alberta, Saskatchewan, Quebec and Ontario (collectively, the “Credit Card Class Actions”) against Visa Canada Corporation (“Visa”), MasterCard International Incorporated (“MasterCard”) and certain banks that issue credit cards (“Issuing Banks”), alleging each of Visa and MasterCard conspired with their issuing banks and Acquirers in setting the amount of interchange fees and imposing rules restricting merchants’ ability to surcharge or refuse higher-cost Visa and MasterCard credit cards (“Acquirer” is an organization or person that entered into a contract with a merchant for the provision of Visa Credit Card or MasterCard Credit Card services and charging Merchant Discount Fees, including Interchange fees in Canada).
-The BC Action was certified as a class proceeding as against all defendants except for the Fédération des caisses Desjardins du Québec (“Desjardins”).
+Class action lawsuits were commenced in British Columbia (the “BC Action”), Alberta, Saskatchewan, Quebec (the “QC Action”) and Ontario (collectively, the “Credit Card Actions”) against Visa Canada Corporation (“Visa”), Mastercard International Incorporated (“Mastercard”) and certain banks which issue credit cards (“Issuing Banks”) alleging each of Visa and Mastercard conspired with their Issuing Banks and acquirers in setting the amount of interchange fees and imposing rules restricting merchants’ ability to surcharge or refuse higher cost Visa and Mastercard credit cards.
+The BC Action and the QC Action were certified/authorized as class proceedings.

 The Prior Settlements

 There have been a number of partial settlements achieved to date.
 The Courts have previously approved settlement agreements with Bank of America, Citigroup, Capital One, Desjardins, National Bank, Visa and Mastercard (the “Prior Settlements”).
 The Prior Settlements have a total value of $68,530,000 plus accrued interest.
 Information about the Prior Settlements is available here.
 The net proceeds from the Prior Settlements have been held by the Class Lawyers pending resolution of all remaining claims in the Credit Card Actions.

 The New Settlement